 That’s a Perfect 24 Hours in Tallinn!

 What would you do with 24 hours in Tallinn?
+Are you ready to start booking your hotel in Tallinn right now?
 Is Lenin’s head going to haunt your nightmares?
 And is white asparagus the ghost of an asparagus, or is it what happens when a vampire bunny drinks all the juice out of an asparagus?
-Please leave your thoughts below!
+Please email me at firstname.lastname@example.org and let me know!